-The almost 1,000 objects on display include not only artefacts from the history of Russian ballet, but also various artistic images that bring the viewer emotionally closer to the world of ballet art.
-Visitors will see paintings by Mikhail Vrubel and Zinaida Serebryakova, unique historical costumes, including Mathilde Kschessinska’s pointe shoes, personal belongings of Pyotr Tchaikovsky, Agrippina Vaganova and Alexander Benois, the Ballets Russes posters, as well as archival videos and photographs.
-The exhibition also allows a viewer to discover a 150-year-old scenography that the Manege team especially restored from notes, diaries and archival records.
+The almost 1,000 objects on display included not only artefacts from the history of Russian ballet, but also various artistic images that bring the viewer emotionally closer to the world of ballet art.
+Visitors could see paintings by Mikhail Vrubel and Zinaida Serebryakova, unique historical costumes, including Mathilde Kschessinska’s pointe shoes, personal belongings of Pyotr Tchaikovsky, Agrippina Vaganova and Alexander Benois, the Ballets Russes posters, as well as archival videos and photographs.
+The exhibition also allowed the viewer to discover a 150-year-old scenography that the Manege team especially restored from notes, diaries and archival records.

 Anna Yalova, Concept creator, Director of the Manege Central Exhibition Hall

 “Many years ago, we decided to make an exhibition dedicated to Russian ballet – a synthesis of fine arts and the sport of high achievements.
 The immensity of the topic allows you to find your own optics for the story.
 So we came together with a calm chronological story with the territory of laboratory work.
 It turned out like in a ballet, where traditions and regularity of observance of constant movement are combined, and only features in constant movement can qualify for the first selection.

 Agniya Sterligova, Concept creator, project architect, founder and CEO of Planet9 Bureau